LeonieFreisinger/ComplAInce/playground/andy/gifts_raw_for_json.md

 ### 1.2.1.
 Gifts and Meals

 | ![](RackMultipart20210416-4-14ponko_html_3c4e5308b91bb501.png)
- | A **Gift** is a present or something that is given to an individual
+ | A Gift is a present or something that is given to an individual
- without payment. **Meals** include food and drinks. |
+ without payment.
+Meals include food and drinks. |
 | --- | --- |

-**Meals as Entertainment Events**
+Meals as Entertainment Events

 If Meals are combined with additional benefits, they might be considered an [Entertainment Event](#_1.2.2._Entertainment_Events*).
 In such case the Meal and any additional benefits must be handled in their entirety as an Entertainment Event.

-**Gifts of Money**
+Gifts of Money

 Gifts of money encompass any benefit of a nature comparable to a monetary gift, for example, checks, shares, bonds or credit notes for a monetary amount, as well as vouchers for goods that can be redeemed in cash.
 Vouchers for goods that cannot be redeemed in cash, or fuel vouchers for a specific quantity of a specific type of gasoline are not considered monetary gifts.

 Gifts of money generally create the appearance of bad faith or impropriety.
-Therefore, such gifts require the prior written **approval** of the responsible Compliance Officer even where they are permitted under local law.
+Therefore, such gifts require the prior written approval of the responsible Compliance Officer even where they are permitted under local law.

-**Specific Principles**
+Specific Principles

 Besides the [general principles](#_1.1_Guidance_on) and possibly [country or industry specific requirements](#_1.5._Specific_Requirements*)Siemens does not make gifts in illegally traded wildlife products, e.g. rhino horn, ivory and tiger, and does not accept such gifts from third parties.

-**SpoDoM-Approval**
+SpoDoM-Approval

 Providing Meals or Gifts to third parties does not require prior SpoDoM-Approval.

 ### 1.2.2.
 Entertainment Events

 | ![](RackMultipart20210416-4-14ponko_html_3c4e5308b91bb501.png)
- | An **Entertainment Event** comprises any event where the price is not
+ | An Entertainment Event comprises any event where the price is not
 only paid for food and drinks but includes, for example, an (implicit) supplement for music or other entertainment.
 This encompasses folk festivals. |
 | --- | --- |

-**Specific Principles**
+Specific Principles

 Besides the [general principles](#_1.1_Guidance_on) and possibly [country or industry specific requirements](#_1.5._Specific_Requirements*), Entertainment Events shall comply with the following standards:

-- Wherever possible, the Entertainment Event shall be **part of a business program** ;
+- Wherever possible, the Entertainment Event shall be part of a business program ;
-- Review and **approval by the manager** responsible according to applicable signature regulations must be **documented**.
+- Review and approval by the manager responsible according to applicable signature regulations must be documented.
 The manager shall review whether the intended activity is in line with Siemens rules as set out in these instructions;
-- Tickets must be acquired **via official sales offers** , not on the black market.
+- Tickets must be acquired via official sales offers , not on the black market.

-**SpoDoM-Approval**
+SpoDoM-Approval

 Regarding a SpoDoM-Approval for providing Entertainment Events to Government Officials and their Related Parties, Healthcare Providers, members of a purchasing department or beneficiaries that are involved in important business decisions (Risk Groups) see [Chapter A 1.3](#_1.3._Process_and).

 ### 1.2.3.
 Travel and Lodging Costs

 | ![](RackMultipart20210416-4-14ponko_html_3c4e5308b91bb501.png)
- | **Travel and Lodging Costs** for third parties are e.g. costs for
+ | Travel and Lodging Costs for third parties are e.g. costs for
  inspection tours, acceptance visits, training. |
 | --- | --- |

-**Exceptions**
+Exceptions

-The reimbursement of travel costs for **job applicants** is not considered a benefit for the purposes of these instructions.
+The reimbursement of travel costs for job applicants is not considered a benefit for the purposes of these instructions.
 The same applies for occasionally and spontaneously driving employees of customers or other third parties or giving these persons a lift in one&#39;s own taxi.
 However, this exemption does not apply for arrangements to drive someone repeatedly.

-The reimbursement of travel and lodging costs incurred by a **service provider** that are necessarily implied in providing a service ordered by and performed for Siemens does not constitute a benefit in the sense of these instructions.
+The reimbursement of travel and lodging costs incurred by a service provider that are necessarily implied in providing a service ordered by and performed for Siemens does not constitute a benefit in the sense of these instructions.
 Costs shall however only be reimbursed if reimbursement has been agreed in advance, for example by means of a contract or a purchase order.

-The same applies for **conference speakers** who have been invited to present a subject on behalf of Siemens on a conference or a congress.
+The same applies for conference speakers who have been invited to present a subject on behalf of Siemens on a conference or a congress.
 The reimbursement of these implied travel and lodging costs does not constitute a benefit in the sense of these instructions.
 However, specific regulations and reporting requirements may apply if the invited person works in the [public sector](#PublicSector) or is a [Healthcare Provider](#_1.4.2._Specific_requirements).
 In such cases, [the applicable local and industry specific regulations](#_1.5._Specific_Requirements*) must be checked or the responsible Compliance Officer shall be contacted.

-**Specific Principles**
+Specific Principles

 Besides the [general principles](#_Guidance_on_general) and possibly [country or industry specific requirements](#_1.5._Specific_Requirements*), reimbursing Travel and Lodging Costs for third parties shall comply with the following standards:

-- The reimbursement itself (instead of a payment by the third party itself), the number and function of the persons (e.g. few or many, with or without spouses) as well as the standard of the travel (e.g. economy or business class) and lodging (e.g. three or four star hotel) and their duration must be justified by a **legitimate business purpose**.
+- The reimbursement itself (instead of a payment by the third party itself), the number and function of the persons (e.g. few or many, with or without spouses) as well as the standard of the travel (e.g. economy or business class) and lodging (e.g. three or four star hotel) and their duration must be justified by a legitimate business purpose.
-- The costs need to be **proportional** compared to what is received in return (the standard of travel and lodging, the travelling duration, as well as number of travelling persons).
+- The costs need to be proportional compared to what is received in return (the standard of travel and lodging, the travelling duration, as well as number of travelling persons).
-- Cost reimbursements may **not be**  **made to private bank accounts** or to individual persons **or to third parties** (other than the employer of the beneficiary) for forwarding to the beneficiaries.
+- Cost reimbursements may not be  made to private bank accounts or to individual persons or to third parties (other than the employer of the beneficiary) for forwarding to the beneficiaries.
-- Because **travel agencies** can be used to create slush funds, employees shall avoid reimbursement of costs for travelling or entertainment arranged by travel agencies for employees of the customer or other third party if Siemens has no sufficient control over the arrangements and their execution.
+- Because travel agencies can be used to create slush funds, employees shall avoid reimbursement of costs for travelling or entertainment arranged by travel agencies for employees of the customer or other third party if Siemens has no sufficient control over the arrangements and their execution.
 In case the use of a travel agency is necessary, employees shall select agencies with high integrity and insist on an itemized, detailed proof of service and receipts of accommodation and travel providers.

-**Local vs. Non-Local Travel Cost**
+Local vs. Non-Local Travel Cost

 As local travel costs do not require a SpoDoM-Approval, it is important to distinguish between local and non-local travel costs.